 - Prepare technical and research reports, such as environmental impact reports, and communicate the results to individuals in industry, government, or the general public

-In 2016, 33 percent of people in these jobs worked for government organizations; 31 percent of people worked in “professional, scientific, or technical” capacities; and, 14 percent worked as educators at a college or university.
+Marine biologists are listed in the Bureau of Labor Statistics with zoologists and wildlife biologists.
+In 2020, 63 percent of people in these jobs worked for government or federal organizations; 9 percent of people worked in “Management, scientific, and technical consulting” services; and, 6 percent worked as educators at a college or university.

-Similar to jobs in the animal loving career path, the job market for research-oriented marine biology careers is very competitive.
-The number of these jobs available is growing at a rate of 5-9 percent through 2026, which is considered “average” growth.
+Similar to jobs in the animal-loving career path, the job market for research-oriented marine biology careers is very competitive.
+The number of these jobs available is growing at a slower than average rate of 5% percent through 2030.
+The good news is that the BLS projects 1,000 new jobs in research-oriented marine biology fields through 2030.

-The median annual salary for these careers is $74,960, but it’s important to note, that is a nationwide median that includes workers at all levels of education and experience.
-It can vary significantly based on geography and employer and shouldn’t be considered a starting salary.
+The median annual salary for these careers in 2020 was $66,350.
+Earners in the top 10 percent earned more than $106,320 in the year.
+But it’s important to note, that is a nationwide median that includes workers at all levels of education and experience.
+Salary can vary significantly based on geography and employer and shouldn’t be considered a starting salary.
+Higher salaries typically require a higher degree of education and experience.

 The bottom line